 Tuesday: 10:00 a.m. - 3:00 p.m. (additional evening hours, 5:00 - 7:00 p.m.)

 Thursday: 10:00 a.m. - 3:00 p.m. (additional evening hours, 5:00 - 7:00 p.m.)

 DeVries Student Gallery

-Closed for installation on Saturdays and Sundays.
+Closed Mondays, Saturdays and Sundays.

 With the exception of the 17 Days video series, the Richmond Center for Visual Arts does not accept unsolicited artist submission.
 If you are interested in submitting a single channel video for consideration, please visit the 17 Days blog for more information and submission guidelines.